Political hip-hop: Hip hop in politics

-Hip hop's outreach to the political world is widespread.
-The response that hip hop has received from mainstream politics has been vast and has resulted in the spread of ideas, opinions, and the formation of an informal dialogue surrounding largely controversial topics.
+Hip hop's impact on the political world is widespread.
+The response from mainstream politics has resulted in the spread of ideas, and opinions, and the formation of an informal dialogue surrounding largely controversial topics.

-From the onset of hip hop in the 1980s throughout the 1990s, the culture was either ignored or criticized by politicians on both sides.
-"In the 1990s... there was one cultural idea that seemed to have bi-partisan support: that rap music was a symptom of the destruction of American values."
+From the onset of hip hop in the 1980s throughout the 1990s, hip hop culture was either ignored or criticized by politicians.
+In the 1990s, the cultural idea that rap music was a symptom of the "destruction of American values" received bipartisan support.
 In 1992, Vice President Dan Quayle called on Interscope Records to withdraw 2Pacalypse Now because it was a "disgrace to American music".
 The catalyst for Quayle's outrage was an incident when a Texas youth shot a state trooper and referenced the album as his motivation.
 In 2Pacalypse Now, rapper Tupac Shakur raised issues of institutional racism, teen pregnancy, and police brutality.
-He tells a fictional story of how a police officer slams him on the ground for no cause, but before he gets arrested the police officer is shot.
+In the song "Trapped", he tells a fictional story of how a police officer slams him on the ground without cause, but before he gets arrested the police officer is shot.
 His lyrics read "how can I feel guilty after all the things they did to me?"